Sivanyanst/sivanyanst.github.io/README.md

 ## Personal Statement 💁‍♂️

-I embrace both the joys and trials that life presents, dedicating my journey to the pursuit of a <font style="background: rgb(149,0,64)" color=white>New Eden</font>.
-Authenticity lies at the heart of my existence, and I find profound fulfillment in <font style="background: rgb(149,0,64)" color=white>living true</font> to myself.
+I embrace both the joys and trials that life presents, dedicating my journey to the <font style="background: rgb(149,0,64)" color=white>pursuit of a New Eden</font>.
+Authenticity lies at the heart of my existence, and I find profound fulfillment in <font style="background: rgb(149,0,64)" color=white>living true to myself.</font>

 My passion for freedom drives me, and I strongly resist constraints that stifle enjoyment.
 I am deeply committed to supporting others in following their truest desires and crafting lives that resonate with their inner selves.
-With a deep appreciation for diversity and an open mind, I thrive in engaging conversations with individuals from varied backgrounds and perspectives.
-There's nothing more satisfying than witnessing the spark of passion in someone’s eyes when they talk about what they love.
+With a deep appreciation for diversity and an open mind, I thrive in engaging conversations with individuals from varied backgrounds and perspectives. <font style="background: rgb(149,0,64)" color=white>There's nothing more satisfying than witnessing the spark of passion in someone’s eyes when they talk about what they love.</font>

-Naturally inclined to leadership, I take pride in shouldering responsibility and guiding teams toward success.
+Naturally inclined to leadership, I take pride in <font style="background: rgb(149,0,64)" color=white>shouldering responsibility and guiding teams toward success</font>.
 My approach to challenges is rooted in a philosophical mindset, always seeking the silver lining and opportunities within obstacles.

-My primary areas of interest include **Blockchain**, **Supply Chain**, **Fintech**, **Chinese History**, and **Literature**.
+My primary areas of interest include <font style="background: rgb(149,0,64)" color=white>**Blockchain**, **Supply Chain**, **Fintech**, **Chinese History**, and **Literature**</font>.
 I am always eager to engage in thoughtful discussions in these fields:)

 More details about me below.👇